 Addressing a range of themes, from links between Southeast Asia and Australia to the Welsh diaspora in Australia and South America.

 Considering how historical theories have developed, and how theory has been used in historical writing.

-The beneficiaries of our research range from individuals and local schools to heritage organisations, healthcare professionals, and the media.
+The beneficiaries of our research range from individuals and local schools to heritage organisations, healthcare professionals, governments, NGOs and the media.
 We collaborate with a wide range of partners to facilitate the dissemination and impact of our work, from heritage organisations (e.g. Cadw, National Museum Wales) to local schools, media organisations and professional groups.
 For example, funding (£159K) from the AHRC Connected Communities: Research for Community Heritage led to the co-production of research with local communities through the CAER heritage project with Archaeology and the School of Social Sciences, which was identified by the AHRC as a flagship project.

 To give another example, research into Czechoslovakia's past led to policy recommendations adopted by NATO's Partnership for Peace to promote regional stability in the Caucasus today; 'Changing public understanding of Czechoslovakia's treatment of minorities' was also chosen by the AHRC as a leading Impact Case Study for Wales and the UK.